Lise-Yi/skypinacolada.github.io/_posts/2020-11-22-3B1B-Inverse matrices, column space and null space.md

 <h2>det(A) = 0</h2>
 <ul>
   <li>the transformation associated with this system of equations squishes space into a smaller dimension </li>
   <li>NO inverse (You cannot un-squish a line to turn it into a plane.
-That’s not something that a function can do) </li>
+A function can't do such things) </li>
   <li>The solution can exists even when there is no inverse.
 You have to be lucky enough that the vector v lives somewhere on that  squishes space </li>
 </ul>
 <br>